Case Study – Contracts

 But before I begin, in his book, Knikker has familiarised me with a new expression I was previously unaware of, the term: ‘archispeak’.
 This is essentially the language architects use that most people won’t understand – industry jargon between architects.
 He warns of using archispeak when talking to clients or end-users.
 And he has a point, this should be avoided when addressing anyone, not in our industry.
 So for the uninitiated and for the purposes of this the topic of Building Contracts it’s best to be clear.

-In most cases, when delivering a Building Contract they must be run by a ‘Contract Administrator’, someone who administers the contract.
-Be careful, some people mislabel the person in charge of the contract as a ‘Project Manager’ because both roles involves inspecting the site.
+In most cases, when delivering a Building Contract it must be run by a ‘Contract Administrator’, someone who administers the contract.
+Be careful, some people mislabel the person in charge of the contract as a ‘Project Manager’ because both roles involve inspecting the site.
 This isn’t the case.
 A Project Manager has a different role (for another blog maybe), although he can run the contract.

-There are many types of Procurement methods (how to deliverer something, in this case buildings via a contract) in the building industry, such as Management Contracts or Design & Build Contracts.
+There are many types of Procurement methods (how to deliver something, in this case, buildings via a contract) in the building industry, such as Management Contracts or Design & Build Contracts.
 These contracts rely on giving greater responsibilities and different roles to different professionals.
-For example, a D&B contract puts greater emphasis on the contractors design element of the build.
+For example, a D&B contract puts greater emphasis on the contractor’s design element of the build.

-As a practice Walters Architects mainly use what is refereed to as a ‘Traditional Contract’ provided by NBS (different contracts for different size projects).
+As a practice, Walters Architects mainly use what is referred to as a ‘Traditional Contract’ provided by NBS (different contracts for different size projects).
 For smaller domestic works, we use a RIBA Domestic Contract.
-In this particular example I will discuss the Contract Administration of a small Domestic Contract where we intended to use a NBS Minor Works Contract (suitable for works up to £250K) .
+In this particular example, I will discuss the Contract Administration of a small Domestic Contract where we intended to use an NBS Minor Works Contract (suitable for works up to £250K).

 A few years ago we were asked to undertake a full services appointment by a client which involved obtaining Planning Permission, gaining Building Control approval, going to competitive Tender (3 builders for costs) and running the contract on site.

 The Tender process was a little more tricky as the client wanted to use a builder they knew and didn’t want to go to three separate companies.
-Unfortunately, the preferred builders price was too high due to size of their substantial business.
+Unfortunately, the preferred builder’s price was too high due to the size of their substantial business.
 This was the first example of why you should use an Architect during the Tender and Contract stages of a project, they help select an appropriate contractor for the job.
-There after, Walters Architects suggested 2 other builders we knew and a third, neither of us had worked with previously.
+Thereafter, Walters Architects suggested 2 other builders we knew and a third, neither of us had worked with previously.